 Are lunch and breakfast included?

-Yes, we will have a local breakfast in the town of Combapata and you will receive a boxed lunch later.
+Yes, we will have a breakfast and Lunch in the town of Cusipata

 Is there a toilet on the bus?